amerpersonal/Tickets4Sale/README.md

 ## Extensibility via config

 Parameters like show duration, number of days running in big and small hall, when the ticker sale starts etc are configurable through main application.conf file.
 Almost each property can also be defined in an environment variable.
 That way, we can achieve change in configuration without pushing code and building artefacts.
 Simply changing environment variables (stored on server runtime environment) and restart service would be enough.
+This way, we could satisfy principles from the [Twelve factor app](https://12factor.net/)

 ## Storing tickets reservations